-Hint: "My Resume" isn't going to grab the attention of a busy person.
+Hint: "My Resume" is NOT going to grab the attention of a busy person.
 Make the subject relevant to the person who will be looking at it, e.g. "Help Desk Representative with 3 years of consumer products experience," "Job # [use the position identifier from the posting or headline from the ad] Applicant," etc.

 ========= Resume Text Below ==========

 Test your resume by sending your resume to yourself, first, after you have gone through the steps above.
 Then, send it to friends who hopefully use a different Internet Service Provider and e-mail software to thoroughly test your resume.
-Particularly if you use AOL, test your ASCII resume by sending it to someone outside of AOL..

 [See protecting your privacy for information on evaluating Web site privacy policies, and other issues related to your personal privacy.]

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-A veteran of the United States Marine Corps, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Google+.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.